hakyimlab/ukbrest/README.md

 ukbREST lets you make queries in different ways.
 If you only need to access some data-fields, you can use standard tools like `curl` to make your query.
 You can also use a **YAML file** to write your data specification in one place and easily share it (for instance, when submitting your manuscript), improving reproducibility of results for others working on UK Biobank.
+You can also specify the output file format (for example, CSV or the format used by plink or BGENIE).

 #### Using the command line
 You can request a single or multiple data-fields using standard tools like `curl`: